Accept Your Child Has Hemophilia

 Here are some other ways to gain information, and help, in dealing with hemophilia:

-- 1Find a Specialist:Contact your local hospital and ask if any local doctors or organizations are trained and equipped for satisfying the needs of a hemophiliac.
-Aside from local doctors, the internet provides access to national and global hemophilia organizations which manage databases of hemophilia specialists.Advertisement
+- 1Contact your local hospital and ask if any local doctors or organizations are trained and equipped for satisfying the needs of a hemophiliac.
+Aside from local doctors, the internet provides access to national and global hemophilia organizations which manage databases of hemophilia specialists.Find a Specialist:Advertisement

-- 2Search the Internet for Information:Websites are a great way to find support groups as well as specialists.
-You can try Google, or visit one of the following sites.Advertisement
+- 2Websites are a great way to find support groups as well as specialists.
+You can try Google, or visit one of the following sites.Search the Internet for Information:Advertisement

 - Around the World: The World Federation of Hemophilia has a searchable directory of daily updated treatment centers which can be accessed at http://www.wfh.org/en/page.aspx?pid=1264